meshplay/meshplay/docs/pages/guides/infrastructure-management/managing-notifications.md

 category: infrastructure
 language: en
 list: include
-abstract: "Meshery tracks operations performed on your infrastructure and workloads, and provides notification of environment issues, application conflicts with infrastructure configuration, policy violations, and so on."
+abstract: "Meshplay tracks operations performed on your infrastructure and workloads, and provides notification of environment issues, application conflicts with infrastructure configuration, policy violations, and so on."
 ---

-Meshery tracks operations that you perform on infrastructurees and their workloads.
-Meshery provides notification of environment issues, application conflicts with infrastructure configuration, and so on.
+Meshplay tracks operations that you perform on infrastructurees and their workloads.
+Meshplay provides notification of environment issues, application conflicts with infrastructure configuration, and so on.

 #### Acknowledging and dismissing notifications